shravan852/CMPE-401-Project-2/README.md

 ### Analysis

-- **Imp1 (Larger LSTM):** Marginally worse (0.0978 vs 0.0973).
-Larger model overfits faster — early stopping triggered at epoch 6 vs epoch 10 for baseline.
-With only 10 epochs, extra capacity doesn't have time to generalize.
+- **Imp1 (Larger LSTM):** Marginally worse.
+Larger model overfits faster — early stopping at epoch 6 vs 10 for baseline.
+Extra capacity doesn't have time to generalize with only 10 epochs.

-- **Imp2 (Stacked LSTM):** Worst result (0.1012).
-Two LSTM layers double the complexity, causing faster overfitting.
-The Jena Climate task is learnable with shallow models — depth requires more regularization or longer training.
+- **Imp2 (Stacked LSTM):** Worst result.
+Depth adds complexity without enough regularization, hurting generalization on structured weather data.

-- **Imp3 (Longer Sequence):** Best result (0.0949) — the only improvement that beat the baseline.
-Confirms that **input representation matters more than model capacity** for structured weather forecasting.
-Multi-day temperature patterns require more historical context to predict accurately.
+- **Imp3 (Longer Sequence):** Best result — the only improvement that beat baseline.
+Confirms that **input representation matters more than model capacity** for weather forecasting.
+Multi-day patterns require more historical context.

-**Key Insight:** For time-series forecasting on structured weather data, improving the input (more context) is more effective than improving the model (more parameters or layers).
+**Key Insight:** For structured time-series forecasting, improving the input (more context) is more effective than improving the model (more parameters or layers).

 ---